danilosnt/danilosnt/README.md

 - 🎓 Currently pursuing Bachelor's degree in Software Engineering

-- 💻 Work with the languages: Swift (focused on iOS development) and Java (for backend and system development)
+- 💻 Work with the languages: Swift (focused on iOS development), Flutter (for mobile development) and Java & Dart (for backend and system development)

 - 🛠️ Also use tools like PostgreSQL and MySQL (to databases management)